junghan0611/spacemacs/layers/+lang/python/README.md

 plugins, see [python-lsp-server
 repository](https://github.com/python-lsp/python-lsp-server).

-If you\'ve installed the language server and related packages as development dependencies in a pipenv environment, you\'ll want to set the `python-pipenv-activate` config variable to `t`.
+If you've installed the language server and related packages as development dependencies in a pipenv environment, you'll want to set the `python-pipenv-activate` config variable to `t`.
 This activates your pipenv before enabling the lsp backend.
 The same applies for `python-poetry-activate`.